 If they were legitimate and could actually look into your computer to see errors, they could have fixed it without calling you.
 Instead, they are scamming you.

 I once told one caller that if they called back in a half-hour I'd have a website “proving” I'm the king of Siam.
-They never called back.
+They never bothered calling back.

-One trick is to have the victim click on the Windows Key + R keyboard combination to bring up the Run command, then have them type in “msconfig” (they'll spell it out) to open System Configuration and click on the services tab:
+One trick is to have the victim click on the Windows Key + R keyboard combination to bring up the Run command, then have them type in “msconfig” (they'll spell it out) to open System Configuration then click on the Services tab:

 They scammer will point out the stopped Microsoft services, calling these “errors” and telling you that your computer is about to crash.